Wee Skelfs holiday club

 School holidays can be tricky times, juggling child care with the knowledge that your wee one just wants to run around in the fresh air.
 We might just have the answer!

 Our Wee Skelfs holiday club is designed to let kids play in the woods and explore their natural surroundings.
 Our club is a little different than you might expect.
-We believe in risky play.
+We believe in risky play, an approach that encourages kids to use their imaginations, assess risk, and solve problems, which helps in all areas of childhood development.
 That means that we let our Skelfs run free in our woodlands - within a defined area - and find their own ways to entertain themselves.
-They might choose to play in the Ewok village and build new dens, make something in the greenwood workshop, or simply run riot in the mud.
-Why?
-Because it encourages them to use their imaginations, assess risk, and solve problems.
-This helps in all areas of childhood development.
-And it's great fun!
+Each day starts with a run-through of the rules and a walk around the boundary, then the kids decide what they do.
+They might choose to build a woodland playground, make something in the greenwood workshop, paint something (or each other!), play long games across the site, or simply run riot in the mudpit.
+We end each day with a hot chocolate, and marshmallows toasted in the fire, giving the Skelfs a bit of time to chill out before heading home.

-The holiday club is also child-led, meaning that we don't pre-plan what each day will look like - the kids decide what they want to do.
-We do not supervise the Skelfs 100% of the time, or provide one-to-one support.
-Instead, our leaders are on-site to provide inspiration, support creativity, and to make sure everyone assesses the risks involved in activities they are doing.
+The holiday club is child-led, meaning that we don't pre-plan what each day will look like.
+We also don’t supervise the Skelfs 100% of the time, or provide one-to-one support.
+There are tools available for use in the workshop; Skelfs are shown how to use them, and encouraged to ask questions and seek advice if they want to make something in particular.
+Our leaders are on-site to provide inspiration, support creativity, and to make sure everyone assesses the risks involved in activities they are doing.
 They bring experience in the full range of green woodworking, arts and crafts.

 What is risky play?